braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 ### Best practices

-In addition to adhering to the following best practices recommended by Gmail, you can also see what you cards look like with their [Preview your annotations tool][5].
+In addition to adhering to these best practices recommended by Gmail, you can also see what you cards look like with their [Preview your annotations tool][5].

-![An example of what your preview may look like when testing on the Gmail site.][6]

 {% alert important %}
 While you can use Liquid within this script, we strongly suggest that you test your messaging as much as possible to avoid an error.
 {% endalert %}

+![An example of what your preview may look like when testing on the Gmail site.][6]

-#### Images
+#### Incorporating images

 Gmail has seen better results with strong imagery related to the email message.
 Gmail does not recommend using a text-only design, as this space was designed to bring that visual language, vital to email marketing, to the preview.
 Don't use images with cut-off text or repeat images in multiple campaigns.

-#### Offers
+#### Describing offers

 Gmail does not suggest using sentences or phrases, such as "You Can Buy 1 Get 1 Free or Discounts on All Shorts and Shirts", as it may clip, no longer draw the eye, and compete with the subject line.
 This space should only be used to engage your customers with your messaging, so avoid any language similar to "Open this email now" or "Click here for deals".
 It's best to avoid repeating your subject line.